-TAGS acts as a virtual conference center, accessed via a direct link in an e-mail message, or by entering their user ID and password at the TAGS website.
-Participants go directly to a secure, virtual conference room to either join a "live" meeting or may access one or multiple stored topics.
-Topics range from a survey, an asynchronous brainstorming session, an opportunity to assess ideas, a chance to view results, to an action planning session or one of several other online TAGS functions.
-In some cases, participants can complete entire tasks online during or between meetings that used to require multiple face-to-face meetings.
+TAGS can enhance a virtual meeting (Zoom, Teams, etc.) or operate independently of a virtual meeting.
+TAGS is accessed via a direct link in an e-mail message or chat, or by entering a user ID and password at the TAGS website.
+Participants go directly to a secure, virtual work area in conjunction with a synchronous "live" meeting and access one or multiple stored topics.
+Topics range from a survey, a brainstorming session, an opportunity to assess ideas, a chance to view results, or to an action or strategic planning session.

+In some cases, participants can complete entire tasks online during a virtual meeting or conference call or by working asynchronously between meetings that used to require multiple face-to-face meetings.
 The online work is designed to shorten and better focus the time spent face-to-face.